paul-hammant/analyze-mvn-deps/README.md

 ========================================================================
 Presently in use: com.hazelcast:hazelcast-spark  0.2
- - a level        2 dependency among 1 (possibly transitive) uses

-2017-03-09 09:26  0.2 ***
+   - a level 2 dependencies among 1 (possibly transitive) uses 2017-03-09 09:26  0.2 ***

 ========================================================================
 Presently in use: com.hazelcast:hazelcast  3.9
- - a level        2 dependency among 4 (possibly transitive) uses

-2018-01-03 12:15  3.9.2
+   - a level 2 dependencies among 4 (possibly transitive) uses 2018-01-03 12:15  3.9.2
 2018-01-03 10:40  3.8.9
 2017-12-04 14:52  3.8.8